SameerPathaan/Python-for-Data-Engineering/README.md

 > Building Data models required for creating a table with PostgreSQL

-> Creating different tables for input data files (.csv) and inserting data into the tables.
+> Defining different tables structures for input data files (.csv) and inserting data into the tables.